dspiegel29/ArtofStatistics/README.md

 * While the individual files can be downloaded, it is probably easiest to download a zipped repository using the green download button.

 Suggestions for improvements to david@statslab.cam.ac.uk

+# Errata

+* page 86.
+Line -9.
+"2,190" should read "2,910"
+* page 232.
+Figure 9.1b is incorrect - the bars should have heights 0.32, 0.64, 0.04, as described in the footnote.
+Figures 9.1e and 9.1f are incorrect, the peak should be centred at 0.2.
+The correct version of Figure 9.1 can be found on the Github repository